-A reviewer will find some situations that are not completely addressed in this guide and must always audit a program using a combination of this guide and the State Financial Aid Manual.
-As noted earlier in this guide, a reviewer must be familiar with other federal and Minnesota reference materials when performing an audit.
+An auditor will find some situations that are not completely addressed in this guide and must always audit a program using a combination of this guide, the State Financial Aid Manual, the 2023-24 FSA Handbook, and other Minnesota and Title IV reference materials

-Reference Materials for Both Institutions and Reviewers
+Reference Materials for Both Institutions and Auditors

-The following are reference and guidance materials that both institutions and reviewers must use to remain in compliance with the requirements of Minnesota aid programs.
-While reviewers are not expected to memorize all of the following, they must be very familiar with the information and know generally where to find specific information when needed during an audit.
-Reviewers must cite specific references for each finding as well as for most stand-alone recommendations.
+The following are reference and guidance materials that both institutions and auditors must use to determine compliance with the requirements of Minnesota aid programs.
+While auditors are not expected to memorize all of the following, they must be very familiar with the information and know generally where to find specific information when needed during an audit.
+Auditors must cite specific references for each finding as well as for most stand-alone recommendations.